 For example, by creating a border that has certain colors that best represent your brand and putting those around the edges of images, you can both create a sense of ownership with readers automatically knowing this this content is yours, as well as signal the intended audience that this is meant for them.
 Similarly, by watermarking your pictures with a certain color and symbol you can do very much the same thing.

 Even better, it’s often possible now to color your posts in certain ways to draw attention.
 This can both help you create a more effective messages, as well as allowing you to experiment.
 It should is relatively simple to create an A/B test using different colors on your audience while holding all other aspects the same.

 In this way, you will quickly be able to figure out what colors actually work best for your audience.

-Another important facet of deciding what colors you are going to use is knowing what the competition is up to.
+Another important facet of deciding what colors to use for you social media is knowing what the competition is doing.
 Through the colors they use they are signaling to which audiences they wish to appeal.
 This can be hugely informative.
 What’s more, it should also give you some ideas what parts of the market they have decided not to focus on and which are therefore still available for you to move into.

 Remember, choosing colors isn’t just about creating your own contrast, but also about creating contrast between yourself and your competition.
 If your color pallet is often the same as theirs, then this will not offer them an opportunity to differentiate easily between you and everybody else.